 - Set your boundaries.
 Set them and stick to them.
 The biggest mistake I see others make often is that they do not clearly define what they will be willing to tolerate.
 Setting boundaries and making them known to your husband is one of the most effective anger management techniques around the house.

 - Pick your battles.
 The greatest generals know to only fight the battles they can win.
 They don’t waste their resources on the ones that they can’t.
-The less battles you fight, the more powerful the ones you decide to engage in will be.
-Not only they will pack a larger punch, but you will be more likely take your husband by surprise and win the ones that really matter to you.
+The fewer battles you fight, the more powerful the ones you decide to engage in will be.
+Not only will they pack a larger punch, but you will be more likely take your husband by surprise and win the ones that really matter to you.
 Of course, it's not about winning or losing.
 Rather, it's about being mindful of what issues are worth tackling vs. those that just need to blow over.

 - Do not tolerate disrespect.
 This especially goes for a condescending and dismissive attitude.
 It’s not constructive for him, let alone for you.
 From a guy's perspective: a man will only mistreat a lady when no one challenges his behavior.
 If he knows he can get away with it, he'll say hurtful things to you to boost his ego over and over.
 It's a nasty business.
 This may sound a bit harsh, but as the old saying goes: "Fool me once, shame on you.
 Fool me twice, shame on me."
 So if your husband treats you like crap more than once, it's on you to put a stop to it.
 You can do this by letting it be known that you don't tolerate such disrespect from a man who made a vow to love you for the rest of his life.
 If you take the abuse over and over, you are allowing it and letting him believe it's okay.
 Don't tolerate this: set your boundaries.

 If nothing else works, then grab a dough roller and knock him out!
 I'm joking of course—this is clearly illegal and may land you in some anger management classes of your own.
 On the other hand, he may have an anger disorder or some other brain-related conditions that must be addressed by a professional.
 Perhaps you can convince him to seek some help from a mental health professional.
-Ask your doctor for more guidance on this.

-General Advice on Dealing with Your Angry Husband
+General Advice on Dealing With Your Angry Husband

-© 2012 tadasland
+© 2012 Mateus Brava